Midway through Season 1 of The Original Series, the Enterprise got a shuttlecraft and, eventually, a place to put it in.

 The producers used the Galileo miniature for the photography alongside the interior set, which was designed to accommodate the seven personnel the script called for.

 It was never specified how many shuttlecraft the Enterprise carried, but Jefferies assumed there were several and gave the Galileo the “number 7,” tacked onto the main starship registration number.
-The vessel was “destroyed” during that episode but was later seen in other shows — an inconsistency the producers and the fans have been happy to live with.
+The vessel was “destroyed” during that episode but was later seen in other shows.

 Jefferies also noticed that within a single script the description of the shuttle varied: